RL-A-Team/Hockey/README.md

 # Compare agents

 Our agents can be used to play against each other with the function compete.py.
-Here is a preview of the gameplay of DDQN against SAC:
+Here is a preview of the gameplay of SAC (left) against DDQN (right):

 ![exciting laser hockey gameplay](compete.gif)